Chris-Dussourd/Epilepsy-Jitter-Code/README.md

     h.
 Repeat the above steps to find more spike times of a different seizure.

     i.
 You can change the Find spikes algorithm parameters on the bottom if a seizure has lower/higher voltage than typical seizures.

     j.
+Save the spike time data to an excel file by filling out a filename and clicking Save Analysis.

+    k.
 Close out of the window.
 The spike times and peak values are returned.
 Each column is a new seizure/burst analyzed and each row is a new spike.
-The spike times and spike        intervals are saved to an excel file with the same name as the .mat data file (except with "_Spike_Times" appended to the end).

 6. A new window opens that allows you to find the jitter of the spike times recorded.